 Code lists.

-The concept of generic objects and attributes allows for the extension of CityGML applications during runtime, i.e. any city object may be augmented by additional attributes and relations, whose names, data types, and values can be provided by a running application without requiring to extend the CityGML conceptual schema and the respective encodings.
+The concept of generic objects and attributes enables the runtime extensions of CityGML applications such as any city object may be augmented by additional attributes and relations, whose names, data types, and values can be provided by a running application without requiring extensions to the CityGML conceptual schema and the respective encodings.
 Similarly, features not represented by the predefined thematic classes of the CityGML conceptual model may be modelled and exchanged using generic objects.
 The generic extensions of CityGML are provided by the Generics module (cf. Section 8.7).

 Application Domain Extensions (ADE) specify additions to the CityGML conceptual model.
-Such additions comprise the introduction of new properties to existing CityGML feature types like e.g. the energy demand of a building or the definition of additional feature types.
-The difference between ADEs and generic objects and attributes is, that an ADE has to be defined in an extra conceptual schema (provided in UML) with its own namespace.
+Such additions comprise the introduction of new properties to existing CityGML feature types such as the energy demand of a building or the definition of additional feature types.
+The difference between ADEs and generic objects and attributes is that an ADE has to be defined in an extra conceptual schema (provided in UML) with its own namespace.
 Encodings have to be extended accordingly.
 The advantage of this approach is that the extension is formally specified.
-Extended CityGML datasets can be validated against the CityGML and the respective ADE schema.
-ADEs can be defined (and even standardised) by information communities which are interested in specific application fields.
+Extended CityGML datasets can be validated against the CityGML CM and the respective ADE schema.
+ADEs can be defined (and even standardized) by information communities which are interested in specific application fields.
 More than one ADE can be used simultaneously in the same dataset.
 Examples for popular ADEs are the Utility Network ADE [Becker et al. 2011; Kutzner et al. 2018] and the Energy ADE [Nouvel et al. 2015; Agugiaro et al. 2018].
 A comprehensive overview of CityGML ADEs is given in [Biljecki et al. 2018].
 Further details on ADEs are given in Chapter 10.

 CityGML can also be extended with regard to the allowed values specified in code lists.
-Many attributes of CityGML types use a code list as data type such as, for instance, the attributes class, usage, and function of city objects.
+Many attributes of CityGML types use a code list as a data type such as, for instance, the attributes class, usage, and function of city objects.
 A code list defines a value domain including a code for each permissible value.
 In contrast to fixed enumerations, modifications and extensions to the value domain become possible with code lists.
-The values for all code lists in CityGML have to be defined externally, for example, by adopting classifications from global, national, or industrial standards.
+The values for all code lists in CityGML have to be defined externally.
+This could for example, be by adopting classifications from global, national, or industrial standards.

 Additional information about the extension features of CityGML can be found in the CityGML 3.0 Users Guide.